Jiang Zemin

-Jiang Zemin (Note: /dʒiː'ɑːŋ zə'mɪn/; 江泽民 (Jiāng Zémín), traditionally romanized as Chiang Tze-min) (17 August 1926 – 30 November 2022) was a Chinese politician who served as general secretary of the Chinese Communist Party (CCP) from 1989 to 2002, as chairman of the Central Military Commission from 1989 to 2004, and as president of China from 1993 to 2003.
-Jiang was the fourth paramount leader of China from 1989 to 2002.
+Jiang Zemin (Note: /dʒiː'ɑːŋ zə'mɪn/; 江泽民 (Jiāng Zémín), traditionally romanized as Chiang Tze-min) (17 August 1926 – 30 November 2022) was a Chinese politician who served as the general secretary of the Chinese Communist Party (CCP) and the fourth paramount leader of China from 1989 to 2002, as the chairman of the Central Military Commission from 1989 to 2004, and as the president of China from 1993 to 2003.
 He was the core leader of the third generation of Chinese leadership, one of four core leaders alongside Mao Zedong, Deng Xiaoping, and Xi Jinping.

 Born in Yangzhou, Jiangsu, Jiang grew up during the years of Japanese occupation.
-He studied electrical engineering at the National Central University, later transferring to the National Chiao Tung University; he joined the CCP while he was in college, and graduated in 1947.
-After the establishment of the People's Republic of China in 1949, he received training at the Stalin Automobile Works in Moscow in the 1950s, later returning to Shanghai in 1962 to serve in various institutes, later being sent between 1970 and 1972 to Romania as part of an expert team to establish machinery manufacturing plants in the country.
+After studying electrical engineering at the National Central University, he transferred to the National Chiao Tung University, joining the CCP while he was in college, and graduating in 1947.
+After the establishment of the People's Republic of China in 1949, he received training at the Stalin Automobile Works in Moscow in the 1950s, and later returned to Shanghai in 1962 to serve in various institutes before being sent between 1970 and 1972 to Romania as part of an expert team to establish machinery manufacturing plants in the country.
 After 1979, he was appointed as the vice chair of two commissions by vice premier Gu Mu to oversee the newly established special economic zones (SEZs).
 He became the vice minister of the newly established Ministry of Electronics Industry and a member of the CCP Central Committee in 1982.
-Jiang was appointed as the mayor of Shanghai in 1985, later being promoted to its Communist Party secretary, as well as a member of the CCP Politburo, in 1987.
+Jiang was appointed as the mayor of Shanghai in 1985, and was later promoted to its Communist Party secretary, as well as a member of the CCP Politburo, in 1987.